 Let's get a little more technical now.
 We know that a sentence fragment occurs when a subject or verb is missing from a sentence.
-Sentence fragments also occur because of some common errors, such as starting a sentence with a preposition, a subordinate conjunction, or a gerund ; don't worry, we'll explain what those are in a minute.
+Sentence fragments also occur because of some common errors, such as starting a sentence with a preposition, a subordinate conjunction, or a gerund; don't worry, we'll explain those in a minute.
 If you use the four basic sentence structures when you write, you should be able to avoid these errors and avoid writing sentence fragments.
-Nevertheless, mistakes still happen, so knowing what to look for while you revise is important.
+Nevertheless, mistakes still happen, so knowing what to look for while you revise your work or the work of others is important.

-Preposition Fragments
+Preposition fragments

 Prepositions serve a lot of different purposes.
 These are words such as in, on, at, of, and under (and there are many, many more).
-Essentially, they are used to show relationships between words.
+Essentially, they are used to show relationships between words